knpuniversity/symfony4/sfcasts/uploads/flysystem-defensive.md

 with `$existingFilename`.
 I'm *throwing* this error instead of just logging something because this would *truly* be an exceptional case - we shouldn't let things continue.
+But, it's your call.

-Let's make sure this all works - move over and select the `stars` file - or... actually the "Earth from Moon" photo.
+Let's make sure this all works: move over and select the `stars` file - or... actually the "Earth from Moon" photo.
 Update and... got it!

 Next: let's teach LiipImagineBundle to play nice with Flysytem.
-After all, if we move Flysystem to S3, but LiipImagineBundle is still looking for the source files locally... well... it's not going to work great.
+After all, if we move Flysystem to S3, but LiipImagineBundle is still looking for the source files locally... well... we're not going to have a great time.